ZachBarbre/pandemic-georgia/README.md

 ## Clone

-If you would like to clone and run the game you must run npm css-build after running npm install and prior to npm start.
+If you would like to clone and run the game you must run npm run css-build after running npm install and prior to npm start.
 This builds the Bulma stylesheet.